hastearcade/haste-sdk/README.md

 ![](https://github.com/playhaste/haste-sdk/blob/main/docs/assets/gameserverkeys.png)

 **NOTE: It is recommneded to create an abstraction (service, lib, etc) around the haste-sdk in your codebase.
 This will allow you to initialize one haste object.**

+For the third parameter to build you can use `nonproduction` or `production`.
+Please use `nonproduction` when testing as it will not send payouts.
+When you are ready to test payouts and/or you are in your true production environment please change the third parameter to `production`.
+The best practice is to use an environment variable to manage this process.

 #### Authentication